Connect with others who understand.

 • A pelvic lump or mass

-If you notice any of these symptoms, talk to your health care team.
+If you notice any of these symptoms, talk to your healthcare team.

 How Is Epithelial Ovarian Cancer Diagnosed?

-The only way to know for sure whether a mass is cancerous is through a biopsy.
+The only way to know whether a mass is cancerous is through a biopsy.
 During this procedure, a small piece of tissue is removed so that it can be examined under a microscope.
 Masses on the ovaries or fallopian tubes are usually biopsied during surgery.

 Treating Epithelial Ovarian Cancer